dasundu/dasundu/README.md

 ## 👨‍💻 About Me

 - 🎓 Software Engineering Undergraduate
+- 💻 Specialized in MERN Stack Development
-- 🔭 Working on building my portfolio with innovative projects
+- 🔭 Working on various development projects
 - 🌟 Passionate about creating clean, efficient, and user-friendly applications
 - 📚 Constantly expanding my knowledge in software development